 Blood Fraction service started, to ensure that patients only get the required blood components.

 The first construction project was completed: the Diagnostic Outpatient Department for the Opthalmology wing.

-The Radiology Building was completed, with 2 CT Scanners, 1 MRI and 7 X-Ray and Fluoro Units.
+The Radiology building was completed, with 3 CT Scanners, 2 MRI machines and 17 X-Rays and Fluoro Units.